elephantrobotics/MarsCat-docs-en/page/2-MarsCat-and-accessories.md

 - To ensure MarsCat can accurately identify MarsBowl, do not place any other objects around MarsBowl that may interfere with MarsCat's activity.
 - Please choose a bright room without direct sunlight to place MarsBowl.
 - Do not exert excessive force on MarsBowl, for example, press or step on MarsBowl.
--

 ## 2.5 Toys

-Customer can use toys as follows to play with MarsCat
+Customer can use toys as follows to play with MarsCat.

 - Toy Fish(supplied)![](image/2-MarsCat-and-accessories/1622702759777.png)
 - Ball(supplied)![](image/2-MarsCat-and-accessories/1622702772402.png)